Carolyn Johnson

 Chris Kuperstein is the Board Treasurer for Coram Deo Academy.
 Chris brings finance and IT experience from both small and large organizations.
 He also serves as the treasurer of an irrigation association in Badger Canyon.
 Chris graduated from the University of Washington with a degree in Human-Centered Design in Engineering and also studied accounting at Eastern Washington University.

 Chris grew up in Port Orchard, where he met his high school sweetheart, Laura.
-Together, they are raising three children, two of whom attend Coram Deo Academy.
+Together, they are raising three children, who all attend Coram Deo Academy.
 Chris and Laura are involved in a local reformed church and serve in various capacities.

 Chris Kuperstein enjoys reading, hiking, kayaking, and tending his children’s farm animals.
 He is a member of the U.K. and Spokane Tolkien Societies.
 Chris and his son attend Trail Life, where he also occasionally volunteers.
 Chris and Laura also spend time advocating in the community for foster children and parents, assisting and mentoring where possible, and speaking to legislators on their behalf.